meet-eu-21/Team-WB1/README.md

 Check out bash script ```run_analysis.sh``` that we used for obtaining the results shared on github.

 ## calc_comps.py
-This program detects the chromatine compartments.
+This program detects the chromatin compartments.
 It builds HMM models for different number of compartments and chooses best scoring number.
 It can either choose a different number of compartments for each chromosome (default mode) or a consensus number that has the highest overall score (```--cmp_consensus``` option).
 For each chromosome the program checks if there is a principal component that corresponds well enough to the chromosome arms (parameter ```min_arm_score```).
 If there is, then it calculates compartments before and after removing the arm component.
 Then it chooses the setup that results with the highest score.

 ```